GatorEducator/gatorgrade/README.md

 ## Installing GatorGrade

 Installing GatorGrade requires a version of Python greater than 3.7.
 You can install GatorGrade from PyPi using `pip` or `pipx` package installers.
 This method of installation allows for GatorGrade to be accessible to all Python projects on your computer.
-The GatorGrade package can also be installed using `Poetry`.

 ### Including GatorGrade in Your Project